chumager/promise-helpers/docs/README.md

 global.localPromise = class extends Promise {};
 ```
 And then apply the module to your new Promise object.

+Other reason could be to avoid changing global Promise when you develop a module, so the developer who uses your module will not have his promises changed.
 ## Install.
 ```sh
 yarn add @chumager/promise-helpers